Safari Journal

 · Conservation · admin

 A safari does not have to be a passive experience.
-Across South Africa, some of the country’s leading private reserves invite guests to get involved in real conservation work — the kind that makes a tangible difference to endangered species.
+Across South Africa, several of the country’s leading private reserves invite guests to take part in real conservation work, the kind that makes a measurable difference to endangered species.
 These are not gimmicks or staged encounters.
-They are genuine research and protection programmes, and participating in them will make your safari infinitely more meaningful.
+They are genuine research and protection programmes, and joining one gives your safari real purpose.

 1. Rhino Notching at andBeyond Phinda

 Phinda Private Game Reserve in KwaZulu-Natal runs one of the most hands-on conservation programmes in the country.
-Guests can join the reserve’s wildlife team during a rhino notching operation — a critical part of their monitoring and protection strategy.
-A small V-shaped notch is cut into the rhino’s ear while it is sedated, providing a unique identification mark that helps track individual animals.
-You will stand metres from a sedated rhino alongside the veterinary team, learning about the science and the broader fight against poaching.
+Guests can join the reserve’s wildlife team during a rhino notching operation, a core part of its monitoring and anti-poaching strategy.
+A small V-shaped notch is cut into the rhino’s ear while the animal is sedated, giving each rhino a unique identification mark that lets the team track individuals over time.
+You stand a few metres from a sedated rhino alongside the veterinary team, learning the science behind the work and the wider fight against poaching.

 2. Pangolin Research at Tswalu Kalahari

 The Tswalu Foundation runs one of the most important pangolin research programmes in Africa.
-Pangolins are the most trafficked mammals on earth, and Tswalu’s population of Temminck’s ground pangolin is one of the few being actively studied.
-Guests can join researchers tracking radio-collared pangolins through the Kalahari landscape — following the signal on foot until you find this elusive, extraordinary animal going about its nightly routine.
-It is one of the rarest wildlife encounters you can have anywhere in Africa.
+Pangolins are the most trafficked mammal on earth, and Tswalu’s population of Temminck’s ground pangolin is one of the few being actively studied.
+Guests can join researchers tracking radio-collared pangolins across the Kalahari, following the signal on foot until they find one going about its nightly routine.
+Few wildlife encounters anywhere in Africa are this rare.
+Read more about what sets Tswalu apart.

 3. Elephant Collaring in the Greater Kruger

-Several reserves in the Greater Kruger area offer guests the opportunity to participate in elephant collaring operations.
-GPS collars fitted to elephant matriarchs allow researchers to track herd movements, understand migration patterns and identify potential human-wildlife conflict zones.
-The operation is conducted by experienced veterinarians and guests are invited to assist with data collection and observe the process at close range.
+Several reserves in the Greater Kruger offer guests a place on elephant collaring operations.
+GPS collars fitted to herd matriarchs let researchers track movements, map migration patterns and flag potential human-wildlife conflict zones.
+Experienced veterinarians lead the operation, and guests help with data collection and watch the process at close range.

 4. Night Turtle Drives at Phinda (Seasonal)

-Between November and February, andBeyond Phinda offers guests the chance to join night-time turtle monitoring drives on the nearby Indian Ocean beaches.
-Loggerhead and leatherback turtles come ashore to lay their eggs on the beaches of Maputaland.
-Watching a massive leatherback turtle haul herself up the beach under the stars to lay her eggs is one of the most moving wildlife experiences in Southern Africa.
+Between November and February, andBeyond Phinda runs night-time turtle monitoring drives on the nearby Maputaland beaches.
+Loggerhead and leatherback turtles come ashore here to lay their eggs.
+Watching a leatherback haul herself up the sand under the stars to nest is one of the most moving wildlife experiences in Southern Africa.

 5. Tracker Academy at Londolozi

-Londolozi invites guests to learn about tracking directly from their expert trackers — some of the most skilled in Africa.
-You can join a dedicated tracking walk, learning to read the bush the way indigenous trackers have for centuries.
-The Academy trains young South Africans from rural communities in wildlife tracking, preserving ancient knowledge while creating skilled employment.
-Your stay directly supports this programme.
+Londolozi invites guests to learn tracking directly from its trackers, some of the most skilled in Africa.
+Join a dedicated tracking walk and you start to read the bush the way trackers have for centuries.
+The Academy trains young South Africans from rural communities in this skill, preserving knowledge that would otherwise be lost while creating real employment.
+Your stay helps fund the programme.

-We can build any of these experiences into a bespoke safari itinerary.
-View our conservation safaris or get in touch to find out more.
+We can build any of these experiences into a tailor-made itinerary.
+See our conservation safaris, or get in touch to talk through the options.

 Tags: #Pangolin#Phinda#Rhino